yetulaxman/containers-workflows/_hands-on/day2/blast.md

 ### Run BLAST analysis using a singularity container

-1. Navigate to scratch folder and launch interactive terminal on Puhti
+1. Navigate to scratch folder and launch an interactive terminal on Puhti supercomputer:

    ```bash
    cd /scratch/project_xxxx/$USER